udhayprakash/GoLangMaterial/09_Goroutines_Channels_Concurrency/c-waitgroups/c_race_conditions_atomic_ops/0-race-condition.md

     - It should be noted that race conditions arise only if we have provided the writing permissions for a particular variable.
     - If only read permissions were available, then there wouldn't have been any problem as reading doesn't cause any issues, even if multiple goroutines are trying to read a single value.

+### Check for race

+    go run -race script.go

+    If there were races, it will break and let us know.